ao222/branching-out/Reports/rough-draft-report-1.md

 We will be building a model to predict the size of the homeless population in local areas based on economic and demographic data.
 We will also identify the importance of each predictor to better understand what impacts the overall size of the homeless population.
 Identifying these variables could inform policy makers on strategy and policy development to help decrease homelessness.
 While predicting the number of people suffering homelessness in a local area could help with logistics and planning.

 ## Data
+**(1 point): Choosing and describing dataset(s) (no need for coding at this stage).
+Explain how the data is collected.
+Mention the number of observations and variables, and the description of each variable. .66 PAGES 185 Words**

 Our data was obtained from the project, ‘Predictive Model Based on Homelessness’ located at this [GitHub repo](https://github.com/BU-Spark/ds-ciss-predictive-homlessness/tree/main).
 The file [Final_Dataset.csv](https://github.com/BU-Spark/ds-ciss-predictive-homlessness/blob/76d8be480f6b32075f4193776988ed61aac92687/Final_Dataset.csv) contains 20 columns prepared by combining various government datasets.
 Below are tables representing the 20 columns, their descriptions, and their sources.
 This information was obtained from dataset documentation at the above repo.